 Your Cost for Part A hospital insurance

-Part A requires you to pay a deductible of $1,408 for each benefit period.
+Part A requires you to pay a deductible of $1,556 for each benefit period.
 After this deductible is met, Part A fully covers your first 60 days in the hospital.
-You’ll have to pay a daily coinsurance fee of $352 for days 61-90.
-This increases to $704 for days 91-150.
+Days 61-90 require a daily coinsurance fee of $389.
+This fee increases to $778 for days 91-150.
 After day 150, you are responsible for 100% of the costs.
 Note that the 60 days after day 90 are a considered your “lifetime reserve days”(you get up to 60 days over your lifetime).

 |You pay||Time Period||Explanation|